“Akwang!” his mother exclaimed. She didn’t believe what she saw. She’d gone to dispose bulks of Nathan’s used diapers at the refuse dump.

-“Please ma…” Nneoma faltered in a shaky tone.
+“Please ma,” Nneoma stuttered in a shaky tone.
 She was afraid that she might be disgraced.

 “Shut up your cheating mouth!
-Your father was never like this, I don’t know where you got this kind of a lifestyle from. ” She disposed the nylon in her hand and walked away murmuring words.
+Your father was never like this.
+I don’t know where you got this kind of a lifestyle from.”

 “I hope she won’t tell Editi?”
-Nneoma asked scarily.
+Nneoma asked, scared.

 Nneoma was afraid.
 From that moment, her feelings for Akwang was restricted.
 She couldn’t think of being with him any further.
-She was stricken for moments, and each time Editi visited her with Nathan, her heart couldn’t settle.
+She was stricken for moments, and each time Editi visited her with Nathan, her heart would be palpitating.

 “What example?”
-Akwang’s mother asked as she pushed out a chair and settled on it with a plate of okro soup and oatmeal swallow.
+Akwang’s mother asked as she pulled out a chair and settled on it with a plate of okro soup and oatmeal.

 Annie chuckled, “Mama, your daughter in law wants to get a female babysitter for Nathan, and I’m advising her not to, because most of these women are desperate and could do anything to take over her home.”

 “You’re right.
-I have seen with my eyes, a married man having something to do with her friend’s husband.”
+I have seen with my eyes, a married woman having something to do with her friend’s husband.”